• Skip to primary navigation

 On the other hand, cumin has a much more earthy aroma, and is favorably used in many savory dishes.

-When it comes to these two spices, each will create completely different flavor profiles depending on which one you decide to use.
+Each will create completely different flavors depending on which one you decide to use.

 If you find yourself scratching your head trying to think what the best spice for a meal might be, go with your instincts.